MrNagz/Elastic-SIEM-Detection-Lab-SSH-Attack-Lifecycle/Detection Rules/Interactive-Sessions.md

 # Detection: <Name>

 ## Overview
-This Detection alers a session that looks like a human exploring the machine
+This Detection alerts a session that looks like a human exploring the machine

 ---